sergeynordicresults/sergeynordicresults.github.io/war.md

 A rule of poker game: it's better to exit game late, then not exist at all
 </pre></details></blockquote>

-<blockquote><details><summary>"I don't want a revolution, because revolutions are bad.
+<blockquote><details><summary>One russian woman on one video "I don't want a revolution, because revolutions are bad.
 See what 2014 revolution in Ukraine brought.
 I will kill anyone who wants to start a revolution in Russia.
 Better to live under putin / wait until he dies."</summary><pre translate=yes>
 WHY WE DID live bad?

-I don't know WHY the revolution 2014 started.
-I heard people were agains Yanukovich.
-(RIGHT NOW - I am against him too, he is a thief from Donetsk)
+Yanukovich was a thief and dictator

 next president was Poroshenko (owner of (po) Roshen company) - he have sold Ukraine and his own people to Putin